 Does GeekSeller offer shipping/fulfillment services?

 We can also connect marketplaces with fulfillment software.
 For example, we can fulfill eBay or Shopify orders by FBA (when new orders come on these platforms, we automatically contact Amazon FBA to ship the product).
-We also allow merchants to connect to software like ShipWorks, ShipStation, ShippingEasy for external orders management.
+We also allow merchants to connect to software like ShipWorks, ShipStation, and ShippingEasy for external orders management.

-Why sellers need GeekSeller?
+Why do sellers need GeekSeller?

 GeekSeller bridges the gap.
 Maybe you are working with Walmart and you want to make things easier on yourself.
 Maybe you are selling on multiple marketplaces and got tired of updating quantities and orders data for each of them separately.
 See the sections below for an in-depth look at what we do.